hustvl/VAD/README.md

 All code in this repository is under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Acknowledgement
 VAD is based on the following projects: [mmdet3d](https://github.com/open-mmlab/mmdetection3d), [detr3d](https://github.com/WangYueFt/detr3d), [BEVFormer](https://github.com/fundamentalvision/BEVFormer) and [MapTR](https://github.com/hustvl/MapTR).
-Many thanks to their excellent contributions to the community.
+Many thanks for their excellent contributions to the community.